JCMagnm/GuitarTool/README.md

 ## Features

-- **Metronome** – with time signature, subdivisions and tap tempo (PWA recommended on iOS)
+- **Metronome** – with time signature, subdivisions and tap tempo
-- **Guitar tuner** – chromatic tuner using the device microphone; select a tuning to lock to its strings, or use free mode for nearest semitone; displays note, cents deviation and needle
+- **Guitar tuner** – chromatic tuner using the device microphone; select a tuning to lock to its strings, or use free mode for nearest semitone; displays note, cents deviation and tuning meter
 - **Scales** – interactive fretboard with pentatonic, blues, minor and major
 - **Chords** – fingering diagrams with finger numbers, filterable by category
 - **Circle of fifths** – interactive, shows chords and relative minor per key